A Complete Guide to Creating a Medical Chatbot with an AI Agent

 Adding the PubMed Tool

-Now comes the critical step—adding the PubMed tool to your flow from the tools tab.
-This tool is specifically designed to interact with the PubMed database, allowing the AI agent to read PubMed articles and abstracts, extract relevant content, and arrange it for you in the output.
-Here’s how it works:
+Add the PubMed tool from the tools tab.
+This tool is designed to interact with the PubMed database, allowing the AI agent to:

-• Search and Retrieval: The PubMed tool enables the AI agent to perform searches within the PubMed database based on the user’s query.
-It retrieves articles, abstracts, and other relevant data that match the search criteria.
+- Search and Retrieval: Perform searches within PubMed based on the user’s query, retrieving articles, abstracts, and relevant data.

-Adding the PubMed tool transforms your chatbot into a powerful research assistant, capable of sifting through millions of articles and delivering concise, accurate summaries of the latest scientific findings.
+This transforms your chatbot into a powerful research assistant, capable of sifting through millions of articles and delivering concise, accurate summaries.

-• Link Input to AI Agent: Connect the input component to the AI agent, so the agent receives the user’s query and can begin processing it.
+- Link Input to AI Agent: So the agent receives the user’s query.

-• Link AI Agent to PubMed Tool: Connect the AI agent to the PubMed tool, enabling the agent to use the tool to search for relevant information.
+- Link AI Agent to PubMed Tool: Enables the agent to search for relevant information.

-• Link PubMed Tool to Output: Finally, connect the PubMed tool to the output component, ensuring that the retrieved and processed information is delivered to the user in the form of a response.
+- Link PubMed Tool to Output: Ensures the retrieved and processed information is delivered as a response.

 Testing AI Agent